Sign In Register

 Safety Score

-Newcastle has an average annual temperature of 47°F (8°C).
+Newcastle experiences four distinct seasons with an average annual temperature of 47°F (8°C).
 Winters average 22°F in January while summers reach 69°F in July.
-Annual precipitation is 49.3 inches.
+The area gets 251 sunny days per year, above the national average.
+Annual precipitation totals 49.3 inches (wetter than the 38-inch national average).
+The area receives 78.7 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 34.
+The city sits at an elevation of 160 feet.

 Temperature